gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-03/index.md

 - Update dependency gruntwork-io/terraform-aws-cache to v0.11.0.
 Several months ago, AWS made a backward-incompatible change related to the Elasticache Replication Group Multi-AZ behavior, introducing a new `MultiAZEnabled` toggle.
-This means that, the last several months, if you deployed Redis with with `enable_automatic_failover` set to true, but did not have this `MultiAZEnabled` flag—which wasn't exposed in Terraform's AWS provider—Redis would be deployed into only a single AZ.
+This means that, the last several months, if you deployed Redis with with `enable_automatic_failover` set to true, but did not have this `MultiAZEnabled` flag—which wasn&apos;t exposed in Terraform&apos;s AWS provider—Redis would be deployed into only a single AZ.
 This issue was fixed in AWS provider 3.26, and in this release, we now expose a new `enable_multi_az` variable in the redis module so that you can configure this property.
 This change is **backwards incompatible**: you must pass in `enable_multi_az`.
 To avoid a rebuild of your cluster, you can set it to `null`.
 - Creation of network ACLs is now optional in both `vpc` and `vpc-mgmt` services.
 - Update dependency gruntwork-io/terraform-aws-load-balancer to v0.22.0
 - Update default version of  gruntwork-io/terragrunt installed on CI servers to v0.28.11